 She wanted to use them in her garden.
 I made and delivered the pieces, and she thought they were great.
 Later, she invited me over to show me how great they fit in her garden.
 I was led into her garden and there were of my pieces, turned upside-down, buried up to the foot into the earth, being used as stepping stones.

-After getting over my surprise, I realized that once I sold the pieces to her, they were hers to do with whatever she wanted.
-I then had to agree, they really did look good in her garden.”
+the pieces to her, they were hers to do with whatever she wanted.
+I then had to

 That's how I remember it.